elmoallistair/google-it-support/C2 The Bits and Bytes of Computer Networking/M1 Introduction to Networking/practice-quiz-networking-devices.md

 What's a router?

-A network device used specially for fiber cables
+* A network device used specially for fiber cables
-A more advanced version of a switch
+* A more advanced version of a switch
-**A device that knows how to forward data between independent networks** A physical layer device that prevents crosstalk Correct
+* **A device that knows how to forward data between independent networks**
+* A physical layer device that prevents crosstalk

 > A router connects independent networks by forwarding data between them.